California's largest fire burns homes as blazes scorch West

 California’s largest wildfire merged with a smaller blaze and destroyed homes in remote areas with limited access for firefighters

-California's largest wildfire merged with a smaller blaze and destroyed homes in remote areas with limited access for firefighters, as numerous other fires gained strength and threatened property across the U.S. West.
+California’s largest wildfire merged with a smaller blaze and destroyed homes in rugged and remote areas, as numerous other fires burned across the U.S. West.

-The massive Dixie Fire, which started July 14, had already leveled over a dozen houses and other structures when it combined with the Fly Fire and tore through the tiny Northern California community of Indian Falls after dark Saturday.
+The Dixie Fire had already leveled over a dozen houses and other structures in Northern California when it combined with the Fly Fire and tore through the tiny community of Indian Falls after dark Saturday.

-An updated damage estimate was not available Sunday, though fire officials said the blaze had charred nearly 298 square miles acres (772 square kilometers) of timber and brush in Plumas and Butte counties.
+An updated damage estimate was not available Sunday, though fire officials said the blaze had charred more than 301 square miles (779 square kilometers) of timber and brush in Plumas and Butte counties.
 It was 21% contained.

-Firefighters carrying hand tools were forced to hike through rugged terrain where engines can't go, said Rick Carhart, spokesman for the California Department of Forestry and Fire Protection.

-“It has been burning in extremely steep canyons, some places where it is almost impossible for human beings to set foot on the ground to get in there,” he said.
-"It’s going to be a long haul.”

-Firefighters also reported progress against the nation’s largest wildfire, the Bootleg Fire in southern Oregon containing 46% of the blaze that had consumed nearly 640 square miles (1,657 square kilometers).
+Firefighters also reported progress against the nation’s largest wildfire, the Bootleg Fire in southern Oregon containing 53% of the blaze that had scorched 640 square miles (1,657 square kilometers) of land.

-More than 2,200 firefighters battled the blaze, focusing Sunday on constructing containment lines at the north and eastern edges in dense timber.
-Crews could get a break from rain and higher humidity predicted for this week, said Marcus Kauffman, spokesman for the Oregon Department of Forestry.

 The lightning-caused fire has burned 67 homes, mainly cabins, and at least 2,000 houses were under evacuation orders.

-In southwest Montana, officials were focusing on structure protection for three area fires amid weather forecasts of rising temperatures, low humidity and westerly winds this week, factors that could produce explosive growth.
+In southwest Montana officials were focusing on structure protection for three fires amid weather forecasts of rising temperatures, low humidity and westerly winds this week, factors that could produce explosive growth.

-About 475 firefighters were working the Alder Creek, Trail Creek and Christensen fires.
-In particular, crews were trying to protect about 200 homes and cabins and prevent the 44-square-mile (144-square-kilometer) Trail Creek blaze from reaching the Big Hole National Battlefield in Beaverhead County, fire spokesman Jason Nedlo said.
-The battlefield site, operated by the National Park Service, has been closed because of the fire threat.
+Crews were trying to protect about 200 homes and cabins and prevent the 44-square-mile (144-square-kilometer) Trail Creek blaze from reaching the Big Hole National Battlefield in Beaverhead County, fire spokesman Jason Nedlo said.
+The battlefield site, operated by the National Park Service has been closed because of the fire threat.

+Five federal firefighters were in stable condition Sunday after being burned when swirling winds blew a lightning-caused wildfire back on them in eastern Montana on Thursday.
+The five were building a defensive line at the Devil’s Creek Fire in Garfield County when the weather shifted suddenly.

-Elsewhere in California, the 104-square-mile (269-square-kilometer) Tamarack fire south of Lake Tahoe continued to burn through timber and chaparral and threatened communities on both sides of the California-Nevada state line.
-The fire, sparked by lightning July 4 in Alpine County, has destroyed at least 10 buildings.
-It was 27% contained Sunday.
+Elsewhere in California, the 105-square-mile (272-square-kilometer) Tamarack Fire south of Lake Tahoe continued to burn through timber and chaparral and threatened communities on both sides of the California-Nevada state line.
+The fire, sparked by lightning July 4 in Alpine County, California, has destroyed at least 23 buildings, including more than a dozen in Nevada.
+It was 45% contained.

-Heavy smoke from that blaze and the Dixie Fire lowered visibility and may at times ground aircraft providing support for fire crews.
-The air quality south of Lake Tahoe and across the state line into Nevada deteriorated to very unhealthy levels.

 In north-central Washington, firefighters battled two blazes in Okanogan County that threatened hundreds of homes and again caused hazardous air quality conditions Saturday.
 And in northern Idaho east of Spokane, Washington, a small fire near the Silverwood Theme Park prompted evacuations Friday evening at the park and in the surrounding area.
 The theme park was back open Saturday with the fire half contained.